ocaml/dune/doc/jbuild.rst

   file
 - ``read-strings:<path>`` expands to the list of lines in the given file, unescaped using OCaml lexical convention
+- ``build-number`` expands to the number of times a build has been started.
+This counter is reset when ``jbuilder clean`` is called.
+Using this variable in an action will effectively cause it to be executed everytime jbuilder runs

 The ``${<kind>:...}`` forms are what allows you to write custom rules that work transparently whether things are installed or not.